floragunncom/search-guard-docs/_docs/configuration_roles_permissions.md

       <tenantname>: <RW|RO>
 ```

 The keys `_dls_` and `_fls_` are used to configure [Document- and Field-level security](dlsfls_dls.md).
 Please refer to this chapter for details.

 The key `tenants` is used to configure [Kibana multi-tenancy](kibana_multitenancy.md).
 Please refer to this chapter for details.

+**Document types are deprecated in Elasticsearch 6 and will be removed with Elasticsearch 7.
+Search Guard still supports document types for backwards compatibility.
+This support will be removed in Search Guard 7.
+To define permissions for all document types, use an asterisk ('\*') as document type.**

 ## Cluster-level permissions